gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 #### ✋ Create a new Gatsby site

 Start by creating a new Gatsby site.
-It may be best (especially if you're new to the command line) to close the terminal windows you used for part one, and start a new terminal session for this.
+It may be best (especially if you're new to the command line) to close the terminal windows you used for [part one](/tutorial/part-one/), and start a new terminal session for part two.

 Open a new terminal window, create a new "hello world" gatsby site, and start the development server: